 Many of the Talent Acquisition teams we work with were previously using a standard application form across their whole organization, regardless of role.
 This can lead to long application forms that put potential candidates off applying.
 In one example, we know that a business lost out on an amazing candidate for a senior digital role because they were being asked on the application form whether they were happy driving a 7.5t truck.

 By tailoring application forms to request the minimum information needed to decide whether to interview a candidate for each role, you’ll receive more applications from better quality candidates.

 What would make you feel comfortable if you were in the candidate’s position?
 What would you want to know and how would you like to be communicated with?

 Would you want guidance on what to wear to the interview?
 To be told who will be on the interview panel and get a copy of their Manager Readme in advance?

-4. Tailor your recruitment process to the type of people you want to attract.
+Tailor your recruitment process to the audience

 Are they worried that their current employer will find out they’re looking for a new job?
 Offer to meet them out of hours, in any location of their choice.

 Are they worried that they won’t like the new team?
 Offer them the opportunity to have lunch with the potential future colleagues or an informal initial coffee with their potential future manager.

 Put the candidate in control

 There are parts of the recruitment process that are frustrating for everyone involved.
 For example, co-ordinating calendars of multiple hiring team members and candidates to find interview times that suit everyone.
 Consider using technology like automated interview scheduling software to remove the friction and make sure your candidate experience stands head and shoulders above your competition.